 Contact Club, Annunciation Church Hall, 218 Charminster Road, Bournemouth

 The Annunciation church hall was home to the short-lived Contact Club.

 Corpus Christi Guild Hall, 18 St. James’s Square, Bournemouth

 The Guild Hall was connected to Corpus Christi Catholic Church and dabbled in live music intermittently.

 Cuckoo Club / The Problem Patch, Ridge Hotel, 160 Burley Road, Bransgore

 The Cuckoo Club opened on 1st April 1967 with a gig by Lisa and the Brethren.
 The club was situated in the Ridge Hotel in Bransgore and was operated by the same management team that previously ran the Ossemsley Manor in New Milton.
 A change of name to The Problem Patch occurred on 7th July 1967 with a six hour gig by The Chosen Few, Lisa and the Brethren, The Bossmen and the J. J. Preston Sound.
 It remained a music venue on and off into the seventies, but the hotel was converted into Woodside Lodge Care Home in 1983.

 Domingo Club, 4 Albert Road, Bournemouth

-Opened as a jazz club in May 1964 with Alan Kay and the Bluenotes.
+Opened as a night club in 1961, the Domingo Club started promoting live jazz in May 1964 with Alan Kay and the Bluenotes.
 It is now an ice cream parlour.

 Echo Social Club, 18 Albert Road, Bournemouth